 help them successfully complete all GED exams.
 Classes are offered both daytime and

 evenings.
 GED exam preparation classes are also offered bilingually (Spanish/English).

 GED Preparation Classes

 For more information about classes or to schedule an appointment with an counselor

 prior to registration, please call Noncredit Student Success and Support Program (3SP) in the Community Education Building S: (805) 922-6966 ext.
 3740.

 For the most current class information, visit Class Search.
-Select Fall 2017 and click Select a Term.
+Select the term (e.g. Spring Fall) and click Select a Term.
 Next, select Community Education and click Select Class Type.
 Select BASK in the Subject box and click Submit.